JEFfersusu/KA/README.md

 - ✅ **Efficient**: Linear complexity O(N) for local attention operations

 ---

+## Extended Validation: Segmentation Tasks

+In addition to the classification experiments reported in our paper, we further validate KA's effectiveness on **medical image segmentation** tasks across three public datasets.

-## Table 1.
+### Table 1.
 Summary of Classification and Segmentation Datasets

 | Task | Dataset | Image Count | Resolution |
 |---|---|---:|:---:|